yy6linda/mortality_prediction_docker_model/README.md

 This is an instruction to build mortality prediction docker models for EHR DREAM Challenge.
-In this repository, a dockerised baseline model for mortality prediction is used as an example and we will also provide instructions on how challenge participants can dockerise their own mortality prediction models.
+In this repository, a dockerized baseline model for mortality prediction is used as an example and we will also provide instructions for challenge participants to dockerize their mortality prediction models.
 # An example: a dockerised baseline model
 This repository contains the codes for building a baseline mortality prediction model which only utilizes patients' demographic information: age on cut-off date(July 5th 2017), gender and race.